home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 * **Light** - A light entity will be added for each floodlight device.
 The light entity will let you control turning on or off your light as well as adjust the brightness of your floodlight.
 * **Sensors** - Sensors are provided for data provided from floodlight devices.
 Sensors include "Is Dark" and "Motion Detected".
-* **Device Configuration** - Floodlights will get configuration controls for the PIR Motion Sensitivity, the Auto-shutoff Duration after detected motion, Status Light switch and SSH status.
+* **Device Configuration** - Floodlights will get configuration controls for the PIR Motion Sensitivity, the Auto-shutoff Duration after detected motion, Status Light switch, and SSH status.
 * **Button** - A disabled by default button is added for each floodlight device.
 The button will let you reboot your floodlight device.

 ### UniFi Protect Smart Sensors